 Marla Nelson, Jaguar Land Rover on culture and buy-in for data strategy

 “Jaguar Land Rover is on a journey to transform and become more of a digital business.
 Digital is behind everything we do and we can’t do that without data.
 We’ve set up a brand new function called InDigital that drives how we support and achieve our strategic objectives across the business.
 Data is fundamental to that.

 “It’s about making sure we can maximise the returns from our data.
 This is done by putting governance structures in place and equipping people with the right sort of skill sets and mindsets.
 Over time, we’re changing the culture, we’re making sure that decisions in the boardroom and across the business are driven by data.
 That means people have got to start collaborating more by sharing data, talking with partners more widely about how data is going to be used and exploring how can we maximise that.

 I think if you’re not using data effectively in your business, you’re not going to be fit for the future.
-In order to be a long term, sustainable and successful business, you’re going to need data and people that can understand data, glean insights from data and do the clever analytical data science and data engineering behind all of that AI.
+In order to be a long term, sustainable and successful business, you’re going to need data and people that can understand it, glean insights from it and do the clever analytical science and engineering behind all of that AI.
 You just won’t be here in five year or 10 years time if you don’t have that.”

 Sign up now for our next event

 Listen back to the first episode of this series